The-Marcy-Lab-School/aws-cloud9-github-setup/README.md

 2. Back in your Cloud9 terminal, `cd` into your `Unit-0` folder and clone down the project using `git clone <ssh_url>`, using the URL you copied from the previous step.
 If asked, "Are you sure you want to continue connecting", type `yes`.
 Then change directory into your project `cd my-first-repo` or whatever you named your repository.

-3. Once your repo can been cloned down, use the Cloud9 IDE to update the `README.md` of your project. **Add a 3-4 sentence bio about yourself**.
+3. Once your repo can been cloned down, use the Cloud9 IDE to update the `README.md` inside of your `my-first-repo` project. **Add a 3-4 sentence bio about yourself**.
 Be sure to save the file.

 4. Push the changes back up to Github using best practices.
 In the terminal, run:
 ```sh